 Take part in the autumn harvest

-One of the Dutch’s favourite treats is apple pie, and you can usually indulge in a slice (or two) at most restaurants in the Netherlands.
+Apple pie is a Dutch favourite treat, and you can usually indulge in a slice (or two) at most restaurants in the Netherlands.
 But to truly get a feel for the flavours of autumn, why not pick your own apples, pears, pumpkins or other autumnal fruits and vegetables!
 Many pick-your-own farms close after the summer, but there are a few that stay open through October and even during November.
 Olmenhorst, located in Lisserbroek, offers the chance to pick your own apples and pears, while De Oude Boerderij, located in Beverwijk, offers pumpkins and other assorted autumn vegetables.
 Even if you’re not planning on picking and eating them all, children still love the experience of a real harvest.

 Looking for more reasons to visit the Netherlands?
-Check out our top 10 reasons to visit Amsterdam in autumn.
+Check out our reasons to visit Amsterdam in autumn.